anandmurugesan/home/index.md

 ---
 ## News

-[CEU Assistant Professor opening](https://careers.ceu.edu/job/Vienna-Assistant-Professor-%28fmd%29-1100/1138728155/) for young scholars applying NLP methods to analyze public policy topics -- inviting applications!
+[CEU Assistant Professor opening](https://careers.ceu.edu/job/Vienna-Assistant-Professor-%28fmd%29-1100/1138728155/) for scholars applying NLP and related methods to analyze public policy topics -- inviting applications!

 <!-- [Starting June 2024, I'll work part-time at the University of Vienna to research "Emotional Politics of Democracies" with Jean-Robert Tyran, funded by a Horizon Europe grant](http://encodemotions.eu/).